Dune Riders Pony Club is centrally located within the Lake Shore Region and has members from Sheboygan and Manitowoc

 For our youngest or most-beginner riders, Lake Shore Region has pioneered a 3 or 4 day camp called D Jamboree.
-This camp is unrated and D1 & D2 level members, typically age 12 and under.
+This camp is for unrated and D1 & D2 level members, typically age 12 and under.
 D-Jam hosts kids for several days of crafts, camaraderie and low-pressure lessons.
 The camp is usually held near Grafton, WI.
-Low pressure and lots of fun, these camps are taught by our upper level and Junior Board members or sometimes a Visiting Instructor.
+Low pressure and lots of fun, these camps are taught by a Visiting Instructor with help from our Upper Level and Youth Board members.

 LSR Regional Camp

-Regional Camp is a week of intensity!
+Regional Camp is 4 days of intensity!
 Intense fun and learning, that is.
 We have been fortunate to hold our regional camp at beautiful facilities such as Silverwood Farm in Trevor, WI, Wisconsin Equestrian Center in DePere, WI and at the Sheboygan County Fairgrounds and Sundance Farm.
 This camp runs for four days in mid-June and is great for motivated and self-reliant D2 and higher members, typically aged 12 and up.
 We draw a stellar line up of National Examiners and Visiting Instructors who teach mounted and unmounted topics.
 Many riders use this as a mounted prep for their club's Fall Certification Testings.

 Watch the calendar for our many upcoming events.

 District Commissioner (DC)

 Horsemasters is a program within Pony Club for those older 'kids' who have aged out of the regular program.
 This program is for those 25 and older who aren't done learning and rallying yet.
-The certification levels are from Gold through Bronze.
+The certification levels are the same as the youth.
 They Rally and Camp along with the regular members and have the times of their lives with their horses.